Please "like" and "share" this page and the individual pages you visit here.

 What's different about Elul?

 This enhanced awareness of both our relationship with HaShem and with others makes Elul a very special time.
 As His Voice penetrates our consciousnes we ponder: Is there anything negative between me and the Eternal One?
 Between me and my family members?
 My friends?
 My neighbors?
-Am I doing everything I could be to help in the work of Tikkun Olam (i.e. repairing this broken world)?
+Am I doing everything I can to help in the work of Tikkun Olam (i.e. repairing this broken world)?
 Am I actively blessing others?
-Israel? the country in which I dwell to stand with Israel and for righteousness?
+Blessing Israel?
+Blessing the country in which I dwell to stand with Israel and for righteousness?
 What am I doing to bless and repair my world (tikun olam)?
-What am I doing with my precious time?
+What am I doing with my precious time in this life?

 Our discussion sheds light on the matter.
 Had the people overlooked the wrong caused them, then HaShem would have forgiven them as well.
 However, they were absolutely unrelenting toward each other, demanding from one another whatever they could possibly extract according to the law -- and Heaven judged them accordingly